lisawilliams/lisa/_posts/2017-08-23-PEM-report.markdown

 "Decorative" is almost a slur in the fine-art world, denoting something that doesn't have the ambition or scope of fine art.
 "Decorative" is what you buy at Ikea.
 "Decorative" is when you're the kind of person who chooses art based on whether it matches your couch.

-Certainly no one could fault the scope or ambition of Agha's work here; you might think "lampshade, ladies' boudoir" but what lady ever dared to take up this much space?
+Certainly no one could fault the scope or ambition of Agha's work here; you might think "lampshade, ladies' boudoir," but you'd be wrong.
+What lady ever dared to take up this much space?
 What lady dares to be her true size and brightness when the outcome is universally this?

 ![DT looming over HC, US presidential debates, 2016](http://assets.nydailynews.com/polopoly_fs/1.2830586.1476450249!/img/httpImage/image.jpg_gen/derivatives/article_750/613698468.jpg)